In this article, we’ll explore the five best UK website builders and ecommerce platforms in 2020

 Best for design

 Building a website on Squarespace is the closest you’ll get to professional web designer quality.
 Its templates are simply sublime, and the design tools it offers are the most complex on the market today.
 In short, Squarespace can help your website stand out by a mile.
+You can also build beautiful online stores on Squarespace.

 With such creative power comes more design responsibility.
 Squarespace is harder to use than Weebly or Wix, but after the initial learning curve, you’ll find it’s a dream to work with.
 Squarespace is ideal for those in the creative industry, and you can ‘try before you buy’ with its 14-day free trial.